Cyber-Physical Systems Design (in English)

 - Attending midterm exam and achieving min.
 10 points.

 - On time delivery and successful defense of individual project min.
 10 points.

 Course inclusion in study plans

-- Programme IT-MSC-2, field MGMe, any year of study, Elective
+- Programme IT-MGR-2 (in English), field MGMe, any year of study, Elective

-- Programme MITAI, specialisation NCPS, any year of study, Compulsory
+- Programme MITAI, field NCPS, any year of study, Compulsory